 Req 2: The User, operating through the Client, must be able obtain the values of specific configuration, capabilities and/or status items of an identified printer.
 The values that may be queried include but are not limited to the applicable attributes in the Standard set of printing capabilities (e.g., Table 8 in IPP/2.0 [PWG5100.12]), and those identified in Section 5.6 of JPS3 [PWG 5100.13].
 This requirement especially includes access to printer status element values

+Submitting a Job Request

+Specifying Handling of the Printed Documents

+Specifying to whom, when and where the printed job is to be made available.

 Determining Job Request Status and Job Status